WHAT DOES IT MEAN TO BE A SPIRIT-FOLLOWER?

 The Apostle John writes that we are to test the various spirits that influences mankind to determine which is the good one.
 You shall know them by their beliefs, actions and heart.
 One of life’s great joys is sharing fellowship time with other believers whose spirit is being influenced by the Holy Spirit.
 The Holy Spirit wants to be invited into a person’s life.
 God doesn’t force his will on any person.
 He wants people to freely experience his awesome life-giving way.

 This is the Spirit I choose to follow.
 Sometimes better than other times, but always with the desire to connect with God himself in my work, play, relationships, investments, associations, and every other area of importance and non-importance.
 When Jesus Christ is the central-core of one’s life, one’s focus becomes an educational learning process between seeing life from a personal perspective versus how the Triune God views the situation.
 Yet, the more I yield to the Spirit’s influence, the easier it becomes.
 The more life becomes richer in experiencing the divine life now, the more I grow in grace and knowledge of who Christ is and what he is doing in our little world.
-There is greater joy in joining the Triune God in their life-giving project rather than just doing my own self-centered thing.
+There is greater joy in joining the Triune God in HIS life-giving project rather than just doing my own self-centered thing.

 How about you?
 What obstacle is preventing you from fully engaging into the Spirit’s lead in your life?